Before WWE: William Regal’s Rise in the British Wrestling Scene

 Once he signed with All-Star Promotions, Brian Dixon put the newly-christened Steve Regal to work.
 He booked him for 15 dates a month and put him against some of the best wrestlers in Britain.
 Stars like Fit Finlay, Marc Rocco and Kendo Nagasaki faced him in the ring and helped make Regal a better wrestler.

-He even managed to wrestle twice on TV for All Star Promotions before Greg Dyke brought the axe down on British wrestling on ITV.
+He even managed to wrestle twice on TV for All Star Wrestling before Greg Dyke brought the axe down on British wrestling on ITV.
 1988 saw the final airing of wrestling on ITV until the failed reboot was shown on New Year’s Eve 2016.

 Despite the decline of British wrestling, things were looking up for William Regal.